 Key Considerations When Engaging an MSP

 It’s important to have a sound understanding of how an MSP is protecting access to your environment and the full scope of their service offering.
-This knowledge will enable your team to plan a comprehensive security and disaster recovery strategy that includes securing external network access, patch management, online/offline backups and an incident response plan.
+This knowledge will enable your team to plan a comprehensive security, crisis communications and disaster recovery strategy that includes securing external network access, patch management, online/offline backups and an incident response plan.

 1 Oracle has since released a patch available here.